-As used in this policy, authorized Public Safety personnel are the Graduate Center's Director of Public Safety and CUNY Graduate School of Public Health and Health Policy Sergeant and Peace Officers.
-The Sr. Associate Dean of Administration, the Assistant to the Dean and the Executive Associate of Academic Affairs and Administration have also been trained in the use of the emergency notification system.
+As used in this policy, authorized Public Safety personnel are the Graduate Center's Director of Public Safety and CUNY Graduate School of Public Health and Health Policy Sergeant, Peace Officers and Campus Security Assistant.
+The Sr. Associate Dean of Administration and the Assistant to the Dean have also been trained in the use of the emergency notification system.